Large Language Models and Attention-Based AI for Hardware Design and Security: Progress, Challenges, and Opportunities: Attention-Based Hardware design

 \subsubsection{Debugging And Maintenance}

 LLMs may play a crucial role in debugging and maintaining hardware designs.
-They can assist in identifying and fixing syntax errors in HDL code, streamlining the debugging process, and ensuring the correct operation of hardware designs.
-This facilitates efficient troubleshooting and maintenance.
+They can assist in identifying and fixing syntax errors in HDL code, interpreting simulator and synthesis diagnostics, streamlining the debugging process, and improving the correctness of hardware designs.
+These capabilities facilitate more efficient troubleshooting and maintenance, especially when LLMs are integrated with compiler feedback, retrieved documentation, or EDA tool outputs.

-Researchers have explored the role of LLMs in debugging and maintenance.
-For instance, YunDa et al. developed an RTLFixer framework that automates syntax corrections in Verilog code using LLMs~\cite{10.1145/3649329.3657353}.
-They utilize Retrieval-Augmented Generation (RAG) and ReAct prompting, enabling LLMs to act as autonomous agents in interactively debugging the code with feedback .
-Similarly, the HDLdebugger by Yoa et al. provided insights into how LLMs can simplify the debugging process for HDL codes, making it easier for hardware engineers to maintain high-quality designs~\cite {yao2024hdldebugger}.
-They used RAG, which integrates a search engine that retrieves relevant HDL documentation and code instances to enhance the LLM's debugging capability.
+Researchers have explored several directions for LLM-assisted debugging and maintenance.
+For instance, YunDa et al. developed RTLFixer, a framework that automates syntax correction in Verilog code using LLMs~\cite{10.1145/3649329.3657353}.
+RTLFixer uses Retrieval-Augmented Generation (RAG) and ReAct prompting, enabling LLMs to act as autonomous agents that interactively debug code using external feedback.
+Similarly, Yao et al. introduced HDLdebugger, which uses RAG to retrieve relevant HDL documentation and code examples to improve the debugging capability of LLMs~\cite{yao2024hdldebugger}.
+These works show that retrieval and tool feedback can make LLM-based debugging more reliable than direct prompt-based repair alone.

-Another shared focus is on improving the interpretability of error messages and making hardware design tools more accessible to novices.
-Qiu et al. explored this by using LLMs to generate user-friendly explanations for compile-time synthesis error messages from EDA tools like Quartus Prime and Vivado, demonstrating that approximately 71\% of LLM-generated explanations were correct and complete, aiding in educational contexts for novice digital hardware designers~\cite{qiu2024explaining}.
-This aligns with the broader trend of using LLMs to bridge the gap between complex hardware design processes and user comprehension.
+Another shared focus is improving the interpretability of error messages and making hardware design tools more accessible to novice designers.
+Qiu et al. explored this direction by using LLMs to generate user-friendly explanations for compile-time synthesis error messages from EDA tools such as Quartus Prime and Vivado~\cite{qiu2024explaining}.
+Their results showed that approximately 71\% of LLM-generated explanations were correct and complete, suggesting that LLMs can help bridge the gap between complex hardware tool outputs and designer understanding, especially in educational settings.